pearcej/cpp4python/_sources/Functions/DefiningFunctions.rst

 For this program :ref:`Swap Inputs <lst_swap_inputs>` to reverse the order of the integers the users types in, the function ``swap_values(...)`` must be able to change the values of the arguments.
 Try removing one or both of the "&" 's in this code to see what happens.

-Analyze the two similar programs that involve parameter passing below:
+Analyze the program and answer the question that involves parameter passing below:

 ..  activecode:: questionexample1
     :coach: